-If you have a white or pale-coated dog, you might have noticed that their feet are a pale pink or orange-brown colour.
-This is called ‘saliva staining’ and is an indication a dog has spent a lot of time licking at his paws.
-The colour change is caused by a substance called porphyrin, which is naturally present in saliva and tears.
-When dogs repeatedly lick at their paws, the substance is left on the fur, leaving coloured feet.
-If you’ve noticed your dog’s feet changing colour, it’s time to take your dog to the vet to get to the bottom of the reason why.
+If you have a white or pale-coated dog, you might have noticed that their feet are a pale pink or orange-brown color.
+This is called ‘saliva staining’ and indicates a dog has spent a lot of time licking at his paws.
+The color change is caused by a substance called porphyrin, which is naturally present in saliva and tears.
+When dogs repeatedly lick at their paws, the substance is left on the fur, leaving feet.
+If you’ve noticed your dog’s feet changing color, it’s time to take your dog to the vet to get to the bottom of the reason why.

-A: Firstly, if your dog is bothering at his foot excessively you should prevent them from doing so.
+If your dog is bothering his foot excessively, you should prevent them from doing so.
 Applying a buster collar is the best method of doing this.
 You should not try to bandage the foot, as incorrectly applied bandages can do more harm than good.

 Unfortunately, only your vet can help you to work out which of these is causing your dog to lick his paws.
 They may be able to work it out quickly after a discussion with you and a check of your dog’s feet.
 We recommend that you book a visit with your vet to go through your concerns.